 A big part of the croque madame is a creamy Mornay sauce that soaks into the bread.

 What is Mornay Sauce?
 It’s basically just a bechamel sauce with gruyere added at the end.
 It’s like Homemade Nacho Cheese Sauce but with Gruyere instead of Cheddar.
 It’s simple to make and takes less than 10 minutes!

-To start, melt butter in a skillet, then add an equal amount of all-purpose flour:
+To start, melt butter in a skillet or small saucepan over medium heat, then add an equal amount of all-purpose flour:

 Whisk the flour and butter to combine them into a blond paste, then slowly whisk in milk:

 Bring the mixture to a boil over medium-high heat, and watch the sauce thicken, just as when you make a béchamel sauce:

-Turn the heat off, then add shredded gruyere, salt, and a touch of grated nutmeg:
+Turn the heat off, then add shredded gruyere, kosher salt, and a touch of grated nutmeg:

-Give that a whisk, until the cheese melts and the sauce has a thick and gooey texture:
+Give the white sauce a whisk, until the cheese melts and the sauce has a thick and gooey texture:

 Now we can make the sandwiches!

-To make the croque madame sandwiches, spread half the bread slices with mustard, and half with the Mornay sauce.
+To make the croque madame sandwiches, spread half the bread slices with mustard.
+Then spread the remaining slices of bread with the Mornay sauce.
 Then top with shredded gruyere on one side, and deli ham on the other:

 I have tested tons of variations of this sandwich over the years, and though I commonly see white sandwich bread used, I think a sturdy loaf bread like sourdough is MUCH, much better.
 It has better flavor and texture.